glondono/lantz/img/readme.md

 All images related to the website

-### Restoration
-Small images for restoration page

-### SRC
-Original size images given at the beginning of the project.
+Source have all the original size images with given thumbs 200x200 with suffix _tn given at the beginning of the project.
 New original full size images may be uploaded to this folder to have a reference to it in the future